12 Top-Rated Things to Do in Brainerd, MN

 Paul Bunyan and his blue ox, Babe, are important parts of American folklore, but this is particularly true in the state of Minnesota, from which Paul Bunyan is said to hail.

-What better way to pay homage to this hero of American legend than by taking a walk down the Paul Bunyan State Trail, which starts at Crow Wing State Park in Brainerd and runs all the way to Lake Bemidji State Park.
-It is the longest Minnesota state trail, as well as the longest continuously paved rail-trail in the country.
+What better way to pay homage to this hero of American legend than by taking a walk down the Paul Bunyan State Trail.
+The entire trail is 115 miles long, making it the longest state trail in Minnesota.
+It is also the longest continuously running paved rail trail in the country.
+It runs from Crow Wing State Park to Lake Bemidji State Park and connects with the eight-mile Heartland State Trail, as well as the Blue Ox Trail.

 Granted, much of the year the trail is covered in snow, but in summer, it comes alive with runners, cyclists, hikers, rollerbladers, and more.
 But don't let the winter dissuade you - this is prime snowmobiling season, and the trail is buzzing with winter activity.